 You said humanist when I asked if you were an atheist.
 So, you seem to be projecting a thinking that a humanist stance removes the theist or not theist/atheist question, it does not, so do you believe in some god or gods?

 It seems that too many Christians think they are better than atheists.

-Atheists and christian are not the same at all, generally but some act similar both god and bad…
+Atheists and Christian are not the same at all, generally but some act similar both god and bad…

 People look down on atheists as somehow dangerous and have terrible hate filled lives.
 But this is not just inaccurate it is demonstrably wrong.
 There are next to no atheists in prison only 0.1%. ref Just like there are no atheist gangs, no atheist terror groups, and no atheist hate groups.
 You heard that right, there is not one atheist hate group in America but there is a whopping shameful number of 83 christian hate groups.
 Southern Poverty Law Center has a list of Christian hate groups

 Challenger – “I beg to submit that they are all atheists.
 Of course, they tell a different story, for reasons of their own.”

 My response, Even if that was so which is flat out wrong, lets side step that and ask well what about all the religious hate groups mot one atheist?

 Challenger – “you see it that way.
 Belief is something that is difficult to define precisely.
 It takes a bit of patience to forestall conclusions within oneself.”

 My response, Please, offer proof as I did.

 Challenger – “Do I have a sufficient motivation for this?
 That is the question I must ask myself.
 When dealing with assumptions, one should not be too specific, but wait for discovery of the underlying premise of the assumptions.
 There are beliefs.
 What are they?
 If we are not reading the same narrative, it is pointless to argue.”